Registration & Fees

 How do I add a family member to the Family Orientation Program / Housing / Meals

 Options for participation in the Family Orientation program, Family Housing, and Family Meals are all located in your student reservation through the Orientation Reservation System.
-If you have already registered for the program you can update your reservation to include these options at anytime prior to your session.
+If you have already registered for the program you can update your reservation to include these options up to one week before your session.

 Does Orientation cost anything for me?

 Student costs for the Orientation Program are covered by the acceptance fee paid to admissions - as a student, you're all set!
 Additional costs are associated with Early Arrival as well as the Family Orientation Program, Family Housing, and Family Meals.

 There is an Orientation balance on my student account - how do I pay that prior to Orientation?